LSE Careers provides a comprehensive careers service for you as doctoral students and recent PhD graduates, helping you to:

 - research career options

-- find vacancies for jobs and part-time work
+- find vacancies for permanent jobs and part-time work

 We work completely confidentially with you to help you make the best decisions about your career and develop your future plans at whatever stage you are.
 Our knowledge and expertise about jobs and funding opportunities during and after your PhD can help you make progress, whatever your career plans.